xbeat/Machine-Learning/README.md

 Data types (dtypes) in Pandas define how data is stored and processed in DataFrames and Series.
 They play a crucial role in memory usage and performance.
 Pandas supports various dtypes, including numeric types (int64, float64), boolean, object, datetime, and categorical.
 Let's explore these types with a practical example.

+## Disabling GIL in Python 3.13 for Faster Multi-Threading

+Python 3.13 and the Global Interpreter Lock (GIL)

+Python 3.13 introduces a significant change in how it handles multi-threading.
+The Global Interpreter Lock (GIL), a mechanism that prevents multiple native threads from executing Python bytecodes at once, can now be disabled in certain scenarios.
+This change aims to improve performance in multi-threaded applications, especially those that are CPU-bound.

 ## Combining Iterables with Python's zip() Function

 Introduction to zip() Function